-In a private ball, the lady of the house will linger near the door by which her guests enter (at least until supper-time, or till all have arrived), in order to receive them with a smile, an inclination of the body, a passing remark, or a grasp of the hand, according to degrees of intimacy.
+In a private ball, or party, the lady of the house will linger near the door by which her guests enter (at least until suppertime, or till all have arrived), in order to receive them with a smile, an inclination of the body, a passing remark, or a grasp of the hand, according to degrees of intimacy.

-The master of the house and the sons should not be far distant, so as to be able to introduce to the lady any of his or their friends on their arrival.
+The gentleman of the house and the sons should not be far distant, so as to be able to introduce to the lady any of his or their friends on their arrival.
 It is not necessary that the daughters should assist in the ceremony of reception.

-Guests are announced by name at a private ball.
-As they reach the door, the servant calls out "Mr. and Mrs. --;" "Mr. Adolphus--;" "the Misses--."
+Guests are announced by name at a private party.
+As they reach the reception-room door, (after coming from the dressing room,) the servant calls out, "Mr. and Mrs. --"; "Mr. Adolphus --"; "the Misses --."

-On entering the ball-room they at once proceed to pay their respects to the lady of the house, and may then acknowledge the presence of such friends as they find around them.
+On entering the room they at once proceed to pay their respects to the lady of the house, and may then acknowledge the presence of such friends as they find around them.

-At public balls a programme of dancing is given to the guests on their arrival; and this example should be followed in anything more than a mere "carpetdance."
+A programme of dancing is given to the guests on their arrival; and this example should be followed in any thing more than a mere "carpet dance."

-The dances should, in any case, he arranged beforehand, and it is convenient and inexpensive to have them printed on their cards, about the size of a page of this book, the numbered dances on one side, and numbered lines for engagements on the other.
-A better plan is to have a card like two of these pages, with dances on one page, and spaces for engagements on the opposite one.
-These shut together, and prevent pencil marks being rubbed off.
-A pencil should be attached by a ribbon; but gentlemen should make a mem. always to provide themselves with a small gold or silver pencil-case when going to a ball, so that they may be prepared to write down engagements.
-A pretty idea has been sometimes carried out at balls-it is that of having the order of dancing printed on small white paper fans-large enough for practical use-one being given to every lady on her arrival.
-The notion is charming, and the expense not great.
+The dances should, in any case, be arranged beforehand, and it is convenient and inexpensive to have them printed on their cards, the numbered dances on one side, and numbered lines for engagements on the other.
+A better plan is to have a card of two pages, with dances on one page, and spaces for engagements on the opposite one.
+These shut together and prevent pencil-marks being rubbed off.
+A pencil should be attached by a ribbon; but gentlemen should make a mem. always to provide themselves with a small gold or silver pencil case, so that they may be prepared to write down engagements.
+A pretty idea has been sometimes carried out-it is that of having the order of dancing printed on small white paper fans-large enough for practical use-one being given to every lady on her arrival.

-From eighteen to twenty one dances is a convenient number to arrange for: supper causes a convenient break after, say, the twelfth dance, and if, at the end of the ball-list, there is still a desire to prolong the ball, one or two extra dances are easily improvised.
+From eighteen to twenty-one dances is a convenient number to arrange for; supper causes a convenient break after, say the eleventh dance, and if, at the conclusion, there is still a desire to prolong dancing, one or two extra dances are easily improvised.